alnavski98/HuskyBot/README.md

 HuskyBot is a simple bot written for Aozora's private Discord server.

-It currently does not contain a lot of features, and I doubt it will ever become usefull.
+It currently does not contain a lot of features, and I doubt it will ever become useful.
 It is purely made to test javascript skills in the form of a discord bot.

 ----------